UK business Marketing URLS directory

 Procedure:

-• Start by adding 1/4 cup white vinegar and 2 cups water to the kettle
+• Add 1/4 cup of white vinegar and 2 cups of water to the kettle.

-• You can add about two tablespoons baking soda and two tablespoons lemon juice for deep cleaning.
+• For a deeper clean, add two tablespoons of baking soda and two tablespoons of lemon juice to the mixture.

-• Boil the mixture for 30 minutes, making sure that there is always water inside the kettle.
+• Allow the mixture to boil for 30 minutes, ensuring that there is always water inside the kettle.

-• Use a sponge to scrub away any grease and grime.
+• Use a sponge to scrub away any remaining grease and grime, both inside and outside the kettle.

 5. Using Soft Drinks For Cleaning Kettle